DeviCh07/delme/README.md

-# delme
+## purpose
-this is for tutorial purpose.
+This is for tutorial purpose